huyujie/shutil/README.md

 # shutil
-Some common shell script for linux
+Some common shell script for linux.